AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 We've introduced variant records back in the :ref:`Introduction to Ada course <Intro_Ada_Variant_Records>`.
-In simple terms, a variant record is a record with discriminants that allows for changing its structure.
-Basically, it's a record containing a :ada:`case` statement.
+In simple terms, a variant record is a record with discriminants that allows for varying its structure.
+Basically, it's a record containing a :ada:`case` statement that specifies which record components exist for each discriminant value.
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Data_Types.Records.Variant_Parts.Simple_Device